Variational autoencoder: Variations

 Many variational autoencoders applications and extensions have been used to adapt the architecture to other domains and improve its performance.

 $\beta$-VAE is an implementation with a weighted Kullback–Leibler divergence term to automatically discover and interpret factorised latent representations.
 With this implementation, it is possible to force manifold disentanglement for $\beta$ values greater than one.
 This architecture can discover disentangled latent factors without supervision.

 The conditional VAE (CVAE), inserts label information in the latent space to force a deterministic constrained representation of the learned data.

 Some structures directly deal with the quality of the generated samples or implement more than one latent space to further improve the representation learning.

 Some architectures mix VAE and generative adversarial networks to obtain hybrid models.

+It is not necessary to use gradients to update the encoder.
+In fact, the encoder is not necessary for the generative model.